openhab/org.openhab.binding.zwave/doc/qubino/zmnhad_0_0.md

 ![ZMNHAD product image](https://www.cd-jackson.com/zwave_device_uploads/206/206_default.png)

+The ZMNHAD supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 This Z-Wave module is used for switching on or off the electrical device (e.g. light or fan).
 The module can be controlled either through Z-wave network or through the wall switch.
 The module is designed to be mounted inside a “flush mounting box”, hidden behind a traditional wall switch.
 Module measures power consumption of electrical device and supports connection of digital temperature sensor.
 It is designed to act as repeater in order to improve range and stability of Z-wave network.
 Supported switches Module supports mono-stable switches (push button) and bi-stable switches.
 The module is factory set to operate with bi-stable switches.